Prometheus Biosciences, Inc. A - GuruFocus.com

 Forward-Looking Statements

 Prometheus cautions readers that statements contained in this press release regarding matters that are not historical facts are forward-looking statements.
 These statements are based on the company’s current beliefs and expectations.
-Such forward-looking statements include, but are not limited to, statements regarding Prometheus’ expectations of the completion, timing and size of the proposed public offering and the anticipated use of proceeds therefrom.
+Such forward-looking statements include, but are not limited to, statements regarding Prometheus’ expectations of the market conditions and the satisfaction of customary closing conditions related to the public offering, the expected closing of the offering and the anticipated use of proceeds therefrom.
 The inclusion of forward-looking statements should not be regarded as a representation by Prometheus that any of its plans will be achieved.
 Actual results may differ from those set forth in this press release due to the risks and uncertainties associated with market conditions and the satisfaction of customary closing conditions related to the proposed public offering, as well as risks and uncertainties inherent in Prometheus’ business described in its prior press releases and in filings with the Securities and Exchange Commission (SEC), including under the heading “Risk Factors” in Prometheus’ most recent quarterly report on Form 10-Q and any subsequent filings with the SEC.
 You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date hereof, and Prometheus undertakes no obligation to update such statements to reflect events that occur or circumstances that exist after the date hereof.
 All forward-looking statements are qualified in their entirety by this cautionary statement, which is made under the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.

 Investor Contact: